How can we help?

 Starting a Review

-App owners and reviewers with the appropriate permission scope can start an access review in one of the following ways:
+App owners with access to Torii and Torii members with the appropriate permission scope can start an access review in one of the following ways:

-• By clicking the “Start review” button in the email notification
+• By clicking the “Start review” button in the notification

 • Directly from the Access Reviews tab (available to users with the “Access Reviews – Take Action” permission scope)